cs3org/OCM-API/IETF-RFC.md

   include one or more of the following items:
   - `"enforce-mfa"` - to indicate that this OCM Server can apply a Sending Server's MFA requirements for a Share on their behalf.
-  - `"exchange-token"` - to indicate that this OCM Server exposes a [RFC6749]-compliant endpoint, which allows to exchange a secret received in the protocol properties of a Share Creation Notification for a short-lived bearer token.
+  - `"exchange-token"` - to indicate that this OCM Server supports the OCM code flow via an [RFC6749]-compliant token endpoint.
+When this OCM Server acts as Sending Server, it hosts `tokenEndPoint`.
+When it acts as Receiving Server, it can honor inbound shares that require token exchange.
   - `"http-sig"` - to indicate that this OCM Server supports [RFC9421] HTTP Message Signatures and advertises public keys in the format specified by [RFC7517] at the `/.well-known/jwks.json`